robrich/angular-tutorial/src/chapters/chapter04-bootstrap.md

 ### View Changes

-Normally, we would just be able to use the live reload feature of the ng serve command but since we changed the Angular CLI configuration file (.angulal-cli.json), we have to restart the ng serve command for the changes to take effect.
+<div class="alert alert-danger" role="alert">Since we already had ng serve running, it picked up the html changes but you will notice that there is no styling.
+This is because whenever you change the .angular-cli.json file, you need to restart ng serve before they take effect.</div>

 <h4 class="exercise-start">
     <b>Exercise</b>: Restart ng serve
 </h4>

-1. Go to the terminal that is running the `ng serve` command and do a ctrl+c to stop it.
+1. Go to the integrated terminal in Visual Studio Code that is running the `ng serve` command and do a ctrl+c to stop it.

+    > There is a dropdown on the right side of the Visual Studio Code integrated terminal that allows you to change to the other terminals that are currently open for your project

 1. Run the `ng serve` command again.

     ```bash